waleedyousaf07/basic-programming/README.md

 The reason we need event loop is that we cant simply push back the queued task directly on the stack cuz then it'll disturb the normal flow of things happening.

-There are two callback queues, one for macrotasks and one for microtasks (usually for promises) and first micro runs and then macro runs
+There are two callback queues, one for macrotasks/Task Queue and one for microtasks/Job Queue (usually for promises and other priority items) and first micro runs and then macro runs

 ### Render Queue